Sensory Processing Disorder Treatment Center

 Sensory Processing Disorder (SPD), or sensory integration dysfunction, has become more prevalent and can cause big issues for kids and families.
-It is in fact a disorder of Neurological regulation.
-The sensorimotor areas do not properly utilize information that is coming into the brain and due to weakness of these areas and poor communication between related brain areas children have hyper- (too big) or hypo- (too small) responses to the sensory input.
-If your child has difficulty with touch, or touches people a lot, likes or dislikes different textures, foods, or smells, has small or large reactions to pain, or adversity to light, s/he is suffering from a sensory processing disorder.
+It is, in fact, a disorder of Neurological regulation.
+The sensorimotor areas do not properly utilize information that is coming into the brain and due to weakness of these areas and poor communication between related brain areas, children have hyper- (too big) or hypo- (too small) responses to the sensory input.
+If your child has difficulty with touch or touches people a lot, likes or dislikes different textures, foods, or smells, has small or large reactions to pain, or adversity to light, s/he is suffering from a sensory processing disorder.

 Auditory Processing Disorder (APD), or central auditory processing disorder (CAPD), is seen when a child has the inability to process, interpret, and retain what he hears.
 Understanding speech in noisy environments becomes almost impossible, similar speech sounds become mixed up, kids fail to follow directions and misunderstand verbal instruction in the classroom.
 Other auditory processing disorders include tinnitus and misphonia which is where there is a constant ringing or buzzing noise present.
 Difficulty completing tasks at home and at school results causing anguish for kids who are trying to be successful.

 Visual Processing Disorder (VPD) is a manifestation of the brain’s inability to process and interpret what the eyes see.
 If your child struggles to differentiate between size, shape, and color of objects, confuses written symbols like those used in calculations, misjudges distance, and experiences poor spatial awareness he is suffering from a visual processing disorder.
-Many times the visuo-spatial deficiencies results in frequent falls or bumping into objects even though the child’s eyes test to be fine.
+Many times the visuospatial deficiencies result in frequent falls or bumping into objects even though the child’s eyes test to be fine.

 Solutions in the Brain for Processing Disorders – Neurological Regulation

 Neurological Dysregulation occurs when an area or areas of the brain are weakened and not able to perform the job properly.
 If that dysregulation occurs in the sensorimotor strip, children suffer from Sensory Processing Disorders.
-The culprit in Auditory Processing Disorder is the auditory cortex of the brain and likewise the visual processing centers are at fault in visual processing disorders.
+The culprit in Auditory Processing Disorder is the auditory cortex of the brain and likewise, the visual processing centers are at fault in visual processing disorders.
 When the affected area of the brain is regulated to work efficiently, the responsibilities of that area become strengthened and symptoms are alleviated.